rails/rails/guides/source/autoloading_and_reloading_constants.md

 ### Generic Procedure

-Relative references are reported to be missing in the cref where they were hit, and qualified references are reported to be missing in their parent.
-(See [Resolution Algorithm for Relative Constants](#resolution-algorithm-for-relative-constants) at the beginning of this guide for the definition of *cref*, and [Resolution Algorithm for Qualified Constants](#resolution-algorithm-for-qualified-constants) for the definition of *parent*.)
+Relative references are reported to be missing in the cref where they were hit, and qualified references are reported to be missing in their parent (see [Resolution Algorithm for Relative Constants](#resolution-algorithm-for-relative-constants) at the beginning of this guide for the definition of *cref*, and [Resolution Algorithm for Qualified Constants](#resolution-algorithm-for-qualified-constants) for the definition of *parent*).

 The procedure to autoload constant `C` in an arbitrary situation is as follows: